marcomass/GMQL-FederatedNS/README.md

 ```

 where:
-- `GF_ENABLED`: tells the syste wheter to enable or disable GMQL-Federated  functionalities (default: `false`)
+- `GF_ENABLED`: tells the syste whether to enable or disable GMQL-Federated  functionalities (default: `false`)
-- `GF_NAMESERVER_ADDRESS`: the Nameserver address (either the one provided by Politecnico di Milano or your own)
+- `GF_NAMESERVER_ADDRESS`: the name server address (either the one provided by Politecnico di Milano or your own)
-- `GF_INSTANCENAME`: the instance identifier that you use to login to the nameserver
+- `GF_INSTANCENAME`: the instance identifier that you use to login to the name server
 - `GF_TOKEN`: your API token